 Other important issues include data formats, file naming conventions, version control, and directory structure.
 See Data formats and organizing.

-Remember that you shall register both your publications and datasets in Haris - Hanken's research database.
+Remember to register both your publications and datasets in Haris - Hanken's research database.
 The information you have registered in Haris about your datasets will also be transferred to Etsin and the National Research Information Hub, as well as displayed on Hairs public portal.

 More information, see: